 We were working for the races.
 Doing security.
+Checking tickets for the VIP stadium where you had the best view of the track.
 Paddy was at the bottom door, an eccentric mid fifties.
 He opened with: ‘Hey, Micky…?’
 I was at the middle door.
 Pretended I didn’t hear him.
-The he said again: ‘Hey, Micky…?’
-‘Yeah, Paddy?’
-‘Was there many here last night?’
-‘A good few.’
-‘A good few?’
-‘Yeah.’… Continue reading Paddy backs Ruby Walsh at the races…
+The he said again: ‘Hey, Micky…?’… Continue reading Paddy backs Ruby Walsh at the races…

 Mayo Country Library have requested an order of Mick Donnellan's third novel - "Mokusatsu" to be stocked at all libraries around the county.
 It will be widely available there in the coming weeks.
 Please ask your local librarian for an update if looking to borrow.
 Special thanks to Mary Farragher and all involved.
 You… Continue reading Mayo County Library to Stock Mokusatsu at all venues.

 Mayo Arts Service, Mayo County Council Write Now 2018 – a speed dating writing event for Mayo writers.
 Write Now 2018 is an initiative of Mayo Art Service.
 This event affords Mayo Writers the opportunity of 20-minute speed dating type mentoring slots with a Poet, a Playwright, aScreenwriter, a Short story writer, a Novelist… Continue reading Mick Donnellan to attend event for Mayo Writers on Dec 1st.